Learning Objective

 Providing Context

 Quotations should always be introduced and incorporated into your argument rather than dropped into your paper without context.
-Consider this first BAD example:

 There are many instances of people being taken in by fake news stories.
 “One voter from Mississippi said that he read about millions of illegal aliens voting in the 2016 primaries and thought it was true” (Myers).

-This is a potentially good piece of information to support a research writer’s claim, but the researcher hasn’t done any of the necessary work to explain where this quote comes from or to explain why it is important for supporting her point.
+This is a potentially good piece of information to support a research writer’s claim, but the researcher hasn’t done any of the necessary work to explain where this quote comes from or why it is important for supporting her point.
 Rather, she has simply “dropped in” the quote, leaving the interpretation of its significance up to the reader.
 Now consider this revised GOOD example in which an effective signal phrase is used to better introduce the quote into the essay:

 There are many instances of people being taken in by fake news stories.
 In her Los Angeles Times article on how fake stories impact voters in America, Geena Myers identifies how one particular voter in the South “read about millions of illegal aliens voting in the 2016 primaries and thought it was true” (Myers).

-In this revision, the writer uses the signal phrase to gracefully introduce the source and the quotation into the argument.
+In this revision, the writer uses the signal phrase to introduce the source and the quotation into the argument.
 As a result, the reader can more easily understand both the point the writer is trying to make and how this source serves as evidence for that point.

 Finally, try to use variety in how you introduce quotations.
-For example, instead of writing:
+Every quotation does not need to be introduced with the same exact formula.

 In the opening line of his short story, “The Open Boat,” Stephen Crane writes, “None of them knew the color of the sky” (339).
 This implies the idea that “all sense of certainty” in the lives of these men is gone (Wolford 18).